slacky1965/tuya_co2sensor_zrd/README.md

 ## How to update.

-First, connect two external [converters](https://github.com/slacky1965/tuya_co2sensor_zrd/tree/main/zigbee2mqtt/convertors) `tuya_co2sensor_orig.js` and `z2m and tuya_co2sensor.js`.
+First, add two external [converters](https://github.com/slacky1965/tuya_co2sensor_zrd/tree/main/zigbee2mqtt/convertors) `tuya_co2sensor_orig.js` and `z2m and tuya_co2sensor.js`.
 The first one activates OTA in z2m for a sensor with firmware from Tuya.
 The second one is needed for a sensor with already updated (custom) firmware.
-There is no need to change anything in the converters, everything should be picked up automatically.
+You don't need to change anything in the converters, all available properties should be there automatically.

 Next you need to add a local update repository.